Thank you for your interest.

 HB 531 – now Public Act 100-1182 – creates new parole opportunities for those under 21 coming into the system today with extreme sentences ahead of them—the first new opportunity for parole in this state since the practice was abolished in 1978.
 Individuals seeking review will have the right to an attorney and the Prisoner Review Board will be required to consider the hallmark features of youth and subsequent growth when making their determinations.

 On Friday, August 3, 2018, Governor Bruce Rauner signed HB4741—which had previously been unanimously approved in both the House and the Senate—into law.
-Now Public Act 100-0677, the law increases the minimum number of visits each Illinois inmate allowed to 7 visits per month.
-It also requires that the Illinois Department of Corrections expand the number of unique contacts each inmate is allowed to have on their visiting list to 30 (up from 20) and requires that visitation lists be kept electronically.
+Now Public Act 100-0677, the law increases the minimum number of visits each incarcerated person in Illinois is allowed, ensuring up to seven visits per month.
+It also requires that the Illinois Department of Corrections expand the number of unique contacts each incarcerated person is allowed to have on their visiting list to 30 (up from 20) and requires that visitation lists be kept electronically.

 Restore Justice educated policy-makers on high phone rates in Illinois prisons, assisting the efforts of Representative Carol Ammons (D – Champaign) in her effort to pass HB 6200 during the 2016 legislative session.
 Now Public Act 099-0878, the law caps phone charges at 7 cents per minute, a reduction of almost 50 percent.
 Restore Justice participated in this effort to ease the financial burden of communications among families with loved ones prison.